genesismanuellumapay/etl-sql-portfolio/README.md

 ## About Me

-I am a Data & Application Systems Engineer with over 3 years of corporate experience specializing in data integration workflows, database administration, and process automation.
+I am a Data & Application Systems Engineer with over 3 years of experience specializing in data integration workflows, database administration, and process automation.

 This repository serves as a technical showcase of enterprise-grade data engineering patterns built using **Informatica Intelligent Cloud Services (IICS)** and **PostgreSQL**.
 The pipelines demonstrated here move beyond basic data movement, focusing on complex architectural challenges such as Slowly Changing Dimensions (SCD), High-Water Mark delta extraction, and exception-handling frameworks.